Here's How To Get Your Free Credit Report (Step-By-Step)

 Our advice: if you're about to make a big purchase, such as a car or a house, you should pull all three reports at once—this is because you'll want to make sure all three are accurate before you get quoted on a loan or interest rate.

 If you don't have a big purchase coming up, it's probably a good idea to spread them out—this gives you the opportunity to keep an eye out on your reports consistently throughout the year.

 So, make your decision and hit the "Next" button.

 Step 3: Confirm your personal information with the credit bureau

 On the next page, you're going to have to confirm some more personal information with whichever credit bureau you selected first.

-Here, Mike is being asked to confirm his information with TransUnion.
+Here, I'm being asked to confirm my information with TransUnion.